A decade after Lehman Brothers failed, what do managers think about banks?

 On Monday 15th September 2008, I remember walking into the office, not knowing quite what to expect....

-Choosing a managed fund can be a tough decision, but getting it right (or wrong) can have a huge impact on your money.
+Choosing an investment fund can be a tough decision, but getting it right (or wrong) can have a huge impact on your money.

 With more than 3,000 funds available in the United Kingdom, it can also be a daunting task.
 Trying to get started by simply browsing a long list of names is not the easiest way to do it!